-Dr. Patricia Richards, Professor of Sociology and Women's Studies, holds the Josiah Meigs Distinguished Teaching Professorship.
+Dr. Patricia Richards, Director of the Institute for Women's Studies, and Professor of Sociology and Women's Studies, holds the Josiah Meigs Distinguished Teaching Professorship.
 She is an affiliate faculty member with the Latin American and Caribbean Studies Institute and the Institute of Native American Studies.
 She received her Ph.D. from the University of Texas at Austin in 2002.
 Her specialty areas include global and transnational sociology; development; race, class, and gender; social movements, and qualitative methodology.

 Dr. Richards's first book, Pobladoras, Indígenas and the State: Conflicts Over Women's Rights in Chile, was published in 2004 by Rutgers University Press.
 In the book, she examines how state policy shapes the promotion of women's interests but at the same time contribute to the marginalization of particular classes and racial-ethnic groups.
 The book contributes to understandings of how actors who differ by gender, class, and race/ethnicity are articulated into the nation under reestablished democracies.